tomer1812/pydts/paper.md

 Three estimation procedures were compared: the method of @lee_analysis_2018 without regularization, the two-step approach of @meir_gorfine_dtsp_2025 without and with LASSO regularization.
 LASSO was implemented using a grid search with 4-fold cross-validation to select the optimal hyperparameters by maximizing the global-AUC metric.
 Detailed results of the case study are presented in @meir_gorfine_dtsp_2025.

-A cross-validation grid-search procedure for selecting the best combination of lasso penalization parameters for each risk can be conducted using the *PyDTS* model selection tools.
+A cross-validation grid search procedure for selecting the best combination of LASSO penalization parameters for each risk can be conducted using the *PyDTS* model selection tools.
 Specifically, the analysis can be performed with the following simple code:

 ```python
 import numpy as np